Fan loyalty: Underpinning psychology

 Fan loyalty, particularly with respect to team sports, is different from brand loyalty, in as much as if a consumer bought a product that was of lower quality than expected, he or she will usually abandon allegiance to the brand.
 However, fan loyalty continues even if the team that the fan supports continues to perform poorly year after year.
 Author Mark Conrad uses the Chicago Cubs as an example of a team with a loyal fan following, where fans spend their money in support of a poorly performing team that (until 2016) had not won a pennant since 1945 or a World Series since 1908.

-Several psychologists have studied fan loyalty, and what causes a person to be a loyal fan, that sticks with a team through adversity (win or lose), rather than a bandwagon fan or fairweather fan, that switches support to whatever teams happen to be successful at the time.
-These include Dan Wann, a psychologist at Murray State University, psychologist Robert Passikoff.

 They attribute it to the following factors: